 You can also rent a pocket WiFi router, if you want to be connected wherever you go during your stay in Japan.Services like Japan Wireless lets you order online in advance and pick up the device at the airport when you arrive.

 Top 10 Gaijin-Friendly Coworking Spaces in Tokyo

 You wouldn’t want to waste time looking for a good café to work at the moment you’re in Tokyo!
 It’s best to prepare ahead and search for the best coworking spaces to book, so you know where to stay and receive all the features you need, from fast Internet to your own space to focus.
 With that said, here are the awesome places you can work in, whether you need it for a few hours a day, or an entire month!

-The coworking space is located in Motoazabu, Minato City, which is just a 7-minute walk from the Roppongi station, making it easy to commute to via public transport.
+The coworking space is located in Motoazabu, Minato City, which is just a 7-minute walk from Roppongi station, making it easy to access via public transport.
 It’s also in a quiet neighborhood in Roppongi Hills, so you won’t have to worry about any noise and disruptions from the busy city.